nthghm/nthghm/README.md

 ## Hi there, I'm Nitha 👋

-An other web developper in the field.<br/>
+Another web developper in the field.<br/>
 More than happy to contribute to open source projects.

 Currently coding in :